“Cancer risk from HRT is small and depends on many

 What is cancer risk from HT?

-In Does Hormone Replacement Therapy Increase the Risk of Cancer?
+In Does Hormone Replacement Therapy (HRT) Increase the Risk of Cancer?
 Should I Take HRT? the (United Kingdom) Cancer Research UK elaborate on:

 “Cancer risk from HRT is small and depends on many different things.
 This includes the type of HRT used, how long someone takes it for, their age, and general health.
 The benefits of taking HRT will be different for each person too.
 Cancer risk is only part of the decision on whether to take HRT.
 Your doctor can help you make an informed choice on what is right for you”.2